Frequently Asked Questions

 How many individuals does Operation Food Search service each month?

-Every month, OFS provides food and services to 200,000 people in the St. Louis bi-state region through a network of 330 partners.
+Every month, OFS provides food and services to 200,000 people in the St. Louis bi-state region through a network of hundred of partners.
+We work in both Missouri and Illinois.

 How is Operation Food Search funded?